HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Delete

-- After deletion, the item may still appear in the search results because WCM does not support push functionality for deletions.
-The deleted item will be displayed as a disabled row until the next crawler run updates the index.
+- When an item is deleted, it might still show up in search results.
+This is because WCM doesn't instantly push deletion updates.
+The item will appear until the next crawler run updates the search index.